-Ramin Hashempour is an Iranian/Canadian photographer, focusing on fine art, humanitarian and documentary photography.
+Ramin Hashempour is an internationally acclaimed Iranian/Canadian photographer, focusing on fine art, humanitarian and documentary photography.

-Ramin has received recent recognition for his photography, including Finalist, Hamden International Photography Awards (HIPA, 2016); Winner, SOAS Imagenation Awards (2015); Third Place, Editorial War & Conflict at the International Photography Awards (2014), and two Marks of Excellence, for Portrait Photography at the International Photography Awards (2014), and Child Photography, from Leica Bernark (2014).
+Ramin has received international recognition for his photography, including Finalist, Hamdan International Photography Awards (HIPA, 2016); Second Place, Editorial War & Conflict at the International Photography Awards (IPA 2016); Winner, SOAS Imagenation Awards (2015); Third Place, Editorial War & Conflict at the International Photography Awards (IPA 2014), and two Marks of Excellence, for Portrait Photography at the International Photography Awards (2014), and Child Photography, from Leica Bernark (2014).
 His photographs have been published across a variety of media platforms, including the BBC (Persian Service) and ICRC websites, the Daily Telegraph and the World Bank Annual Report 2013.

-Ramin currently works as an aid-worker and visual artist in Nigeria.
+Ramin currently works as an aid-worker and visual artist in the Philippines.